 Our designs are handcrafted in Jaipur by expert artisans using time honoured techniques with centuries-old craftsmanship and quality.
-Made with utmost attention to detail, Lai’s jewellery pieces are a labour of love and are crafted using traditional jewellery making techniques like rava (granulation), jali (fret work), meenakari (enamelling) etc.- thereby ensuring the continuity of the old skills.
+Made with utmost attention to detail, Lai’s jewellery pieces are a labour of love and are crafted using traditional jewellery making techniques like rava (granulation), jali (fret work), meenakari (enamelling) etc.- thereby ensuring continuity of old skills.

 Each piece of Lai jewellery is handcrafted in Sterling Silver- the purest form of silver (at 92.5% purity) usable for Silver Jewellery.
 To make silver durable enough for use in jewellery, pure silver, which has a .999 fineness (99.9%), is often alloyed with small quantities of copper (7.5%) to provide strength- resulting in the industry standard of .925 Sterling Silver (92.5%).

 It takes a lot to manifest these pieces into works of art.

 Granulation or rava work: Each 'rava' or granule is applied to the desired spot with the help of tweezers.

 Left: Heating the metal to solder- notice the long narrow mouth pipe used to direct the air flow- how remarkably similar it is to the one used centuries ago, by the goldsmith in the vintage sepia picture above!
 Right: Adding wire work to the base units.